tgallant/repost.pw/README.md

 The reddit and hacker news APIs have been heavily utilized to track how links have been shared and sentiment analysis has been used to measure community reception.

+This is a work in progress, pull requests welcome.

 ## Prerequisites

 You will need [Leiningen][1] 1.7.0 or above installed.